iost-official/iost-docs/website/versioned_docs/version-1.0.4/2-intro-of-iost/Smart-contract.md

 ABIs are JSON-defined information, including the name, parameter types, etc. The supported basic types are `string`, `number`, and `bool`.

-More complicated data structures can <<??>>.
+More complicated data structures can be parsed to JSON string.
 When calling functions in a smart contract, ABI parameter types should be strictly followed.
 Otherwise the execution will halt and transaction fees will incur.

 ```json
 // example luckybet.js.abi